Rail transport in Switzerland: RhB and MGB

-In 2003, the FO and BVZ merged to form the Matterhorn Gotthard Bahn (MGB).

-The Glacier Express (GEX) runs on the combined three line route St. Moritz/Davos-Filisur-Chur-Disentis-Andermatt-Brig-Visp-Zermatt.
-A one-day trip in panoramic-view cars takes tourists from St. Moritz/Davos to Zermatt, or vice versa, through some of the most spectacular scenery of the Alps.
-It is the longest distance train, the journey from Zermatt to St. Moritz lasting about 8 hours.
+The Glacier Express (GEX), a Panorama Express (PE), runs on the combined route, using lines of RhB and MGB (St. Moritz - Filisur - Chur - Disentis/Mustér - Andermatt - Brig - Visp - Zermatt).
+A one-day trip in panoramic-view cars takes tourists from St. Moritz to Zermatt, or vice versa, through some of the most spectacular scenery of the Alps.
+It is the longest long-distance train service in Switzerland.
+The journey from Zermatt to St. Moritz takes about 8 hours.